jimasp/behave-vsc/CONTRIBUTING.md

 - F. open a diff comparison on the feature file you changed (leave the feature file open in another tab)
 - G. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
  (the normal feature file that is open, not the diff view)
-- H. rename the table.feature file, in the test side bar, check the feature is not duplicated in the test UI tree, check feature tests run from the feature file, and then the test UI
+- H. rename the table.feature file (i.e. rename the file itself), then in the test side bar, check the feature is not duplicated in the test UI tree, check feature tests run from the feature file, and then the test UI
 - I. rename a feature group folder (e.g. 'group1_features'), in the UI check the folder is renamed and not duplicated, check the renamed feature group tests run from test ui tree
 - K. delete a feature file, check it gets removed from the test tree
 - L. create a new feature file, copy/paste in a scenario, check it gets added to the test tree